hwdsl2/setup-ipsec-vpn/README.md

 ## Installation

-First, update your system with `sudo apt-get update && sudo apt-get dist-upgrade` (Ubuntu/Debian) or `sudo yum update` and reboot.
+First, update your server with `sudo apt-get update && sudo apt-get dist-upgrade` (Ubuntu/Debian) or `sudo yum update` and reboot.
 This is optional, but recommended.

 To install the VPN, please choose one of the following options: